morgan311/UbuntuNetworkServices/README.md

 * Set valid email address using **.** in replace of @ root.morgan.com.
 * Replace NS localhost. with FQDN of server
-* Create A record for your name server with servers IP address **NOTE-Ensure you select the correct netowok, your private netowrk should be entered here.
+* Create A record for your name server with servers IP address

+**NOTE-Ensure you select the correct netowok, your private netowrk should be entered here**

 <img src="https://i.imgur.com/pBnK00V.jpg"/>